 Galicia is home.
 The place where I was born and bred and the one I return to in between my travels around the world.
 And believe me, I would have definitely changed that should it was not a dream destination.

 Lacking the big hotels and tourism complexes other areas in Spain are filled with, the development of tourism is still at a good pace in Galicia.
 People have finally understood sustainable and ecotourism is the way to go and all the efforts entrepreneurs are making go towards an environmentally friendly tourism.
 The best example is St. James Way, a pilgrimage that comes from the Middle Ages that has been bringing hiking enthusiasts to Galicia ever since.
 Slow tourism, locally produced food, Galician managed initiatives and a great natural environment make the rest.

 But hey, it is not just me the one who thinks Galicia is a place that should be topping this list of ecotourism destinations for 2017.
-Have a look to some of the Galician spots you can’t miss here.

 Best Holiday Destinations #11